The Rector’s Introduction to 2019 Stewardship Campaign

 How do I give?
 About 25% of congregants set up to do automatic giving through their credit card or bank – just mark that option on your card and we’ll follow up with you in mid-December.
 We can also provide you with envelopes or you can simply put a check in the offertory plate during worship.
 You will be sent quarterly updates during the year about where you are in giving so you don’t need to keep track!

 Does the church budgeting process really rely on my pledge?
 For the past few years, about 30-40 households have given regularly but not pledged, adding up to around $40,000 a year.
-Not having this money pledged made us needlessly reluctant to make financial investments in the church’s ministry.
+Not having this money pledged made us needlessly reluctant to make financial investments in staffing to support the church’s growth.
+In 2018, many of those households did make a pledge, and we have made an investment in staffing (in a second full-time priest) that has shown great benefits to our ministry.
 So yes, filling out a pledge card does really affect our ministry.